drenlia/teamcal/README.md

 ```
 The frontend service will be listening on system IP and port 3004

+if installed on your computer, access http://localhost:3004 in a browser.

 You can change this port by editing `vite.config.ts` file

 ## IMPORTANT